nimbletents/nimbletents.github.io/_i18n/en/rapidresponse/rapidresponse.md

 - Avoid perfectionism.
 - Don't depend solely on visuals or interface.
 Leverage the power of prose, and let it do its work.

 Special attention should be paid to an effective Data Management strategy.
-Moacir de Sà Pereira has prepared a separate section, "<a href="{% tl datamanagement %}">Nimble Data Management</a>," that lays out a model with implications beyond RRR.
+Moacir P. de Sá Pereira has prepared a separate section, "<a href="{% tl datamanagement %}">Nimble Data Management</a>," that lays out a model with implications beyond RRR.

 Some common components that facilitate the development process:
 - D3/JavaScript/JSON/Leaflet